nchenderson/elements-nonpar-stat/docs/03-rankstatLatex.md

 ## alternative hypothesis: true location shift is greater than 0
 ```

-You could also use the following code (just be careful about the ordering of the levels of **Type**)
+* You could also use the following code to perform this test (just be careful about the ordering of the levels of **Type**)

 ```r
 wilcox.test(Magnesium ~ Type, data=wine2, alternative="greater")